ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

  * "Keywords": Enter keywords with a comma between them.
 Keywords help people find your module, so they should describe what it does.

  * "Repository URL": This is where people can find your code to help improve your module or suggest changes.
 The default repository address is empty, and you may leave it like that.
-For a Github repository note that you must use the SSH clone URL.
-In our example that will be ``ssh://git@github.com:ARMmbed/example-mbedos-blinky.git``.
+For a GitHub repository, note that you must use the SSH clone URL.
+In our example that is ``ssh://git@github.com:ARMmbed/example-mbedos-blinky.git``.
 The repository URL is for information purposes only; yotta doesn't download code from the repo.

  * "What is the license for this project": The default license is Apache-2.0, but you can enter a different one, such as ISC or MIT.

 <span style="display:block; text-align:center; padding:5px;">
 ![](../Full_Guide/Images/yotta_init.png)</span>

-* When you've answered all of the questions, yotta will create the basic file structure you need.
+* When you've answered all of the questions, yotta creates the basic file structure you need.
 You can view it with the command ``ls``:

 ```
 user$ ls
 module.json	my_blinky	source		test
 ```

-<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** you can use ``yotta init`` in an existing module to modify it at any time.
-Your previous answers will be shown as the default, so you can edit only the ones that need to change; simply press Enter to accept all other answers.</span>
+<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** You can use ``yotta init`` in an existing module to modify it at any time.
+Your previous answers are shown as the default, so you can edit only the ones that need to change; simply press Enter to accept the answers you don't want to change.</span>

 ### Versioning an existing yotta module